Aurore5-U/playing_with_API/README.md

   docker rm -f mindcare-container
   ```
 * Ensure Docker daemon is running.
+## creator's note
+i wanted to create a user friednly which had a front-end and a backend but the time have not been my friend i may call this as my prototype but promise you to implement my idea in the times to come and i wish you to consider the thought and the work and evrything
+Thank you
 ## License

 This project is open source and available under the MIT License.